shammi007/Messaging-website/README.md

 # Messaging-website
-A Messaging website using HTML,CSS and JS
-It has an animated CSS background.
+A Messaging website using HTML,CSS and JS with an animated CSS background.